nzambello/react-csv-reader/README.md

 ### Results

-When the file has been loaded, it will be parsed with [PapaParse](https://github.com/mholt/PapaParse) from a CSV formatted text to a matrix.
+When the file has been loaded, it will be parsed with [PapaParse](https://github.com/mholt/PapaParse) from a CSV formatted text to a matrix of strings or a list of objects (using `header` option).
 That matrix is returned to the parent component with `onFileLoaded` function (it will be passed as an argument).
 The second argument to `onFileLoaded` will be the filename provided